MrBitBucket/pyRXP-mirror/docs/usage.rst

 Whether PyRXP validates against a DTD, together with a number of other behaviours is decided by how the various flags are set.

-By default, ErrorOnValidityErrors is set to 1, as is NoNoDTDWarning.
+By default, ``ErrorOnValidityErrors`` is set to 1, as is ``NoNoDTDWarning``.
 If you want the XML you are parsing to actually validate against your DTD, you should have both of these set to 1 (which is the default value), otherwise instead of raising a pyRXP error saying the XML that doesn't conform to the DTD (which may or may not exist) this will be silently ignored.
-You should also have Validate set to 1, otherwise validation won't even be attempted.
+You should also have ``Validate`` set to 1, otherwise validation won't even be attempted.

 Note that the first examples in this chapter - the ones without a DTD -